When you sign up with Hushmail, you have the option of using your own domain, one of our Hushmail domains, or a Hushmail subdomain. Here’s how to...

 Even if there is a stigma, that doesn’t have to stop a person from seeing a therapist.
 Today, there are so many ways to seek help, it’s quite possible to keep the fact that you’re seeing a therapist completely confidential, even in a full house or gossipy social circle.
 Hushmail makes it easy with encrypted email and web forms.

 The days of walking into the one therapy office in your small town, only to find your high school nemesis in the waiting room, are gone.
 For one thing, telehealth makes it possible for potential clients to look outside of their town for a therapist.
 And forms that can be filled out and signed from the comfort of home minimize or eliminate time in the waiting room where clients might see people they know.

 If you have a Hushmail account, then your clients get all of the benefits of confidential, encrypted email and web forms at no charge to them.
 When you pay a low monthly or annual fee to give them this peace of mind, your clients will get to use the Hushmail private message center to communicate with you.
-All they need to do is set up a passphrase, and they’ll be able to log in anytime they want to read and respond to messages or fill out forms.
+All they need to do is sign in to our message center anytime they want to read and respond to messages or fill out forms.
 If you’d like an easy way to explain to your clients why you chose Hushmail and how to use the message center, download and send your clients this helpful PDF: